channaveer/laravel-sanctum/README.md

 Available features

-1. Sanctum authentication for REST API
+1. Sanctum authentication for REST API.
 2. REST API response Localization ready to use with middleware Localization.
 3. Custom Form Request so no more validation's in your controller.
+4. TDD for the custom AUTH.